Jahans3/native-throttle/README.md

 #### React
 For simple usage with React a `useThrottle` hook is exposed via the `/react` path.

+Note: React is listed as a peer dependency.

 ```jsx
 import useThrottle from 'native-throttle/react';